W. Kenneth Riland

-He died of complications from lymphoma on 13 March 1989 at New York Presbyterian Hospital (formerly New York Hospital.)
-At the time, he was 76 years old.
+He died of complications from lymphoma at age 76 at New York Hospital on March 13, 1989.

-Today, the W. Kenneth Riland Memorial Lecture and medal presentation is a key feature at the annual mid-year conference of the American Osteopathic College of Occupational & Preventive Medicine (AOCOPM).
-Dr. Riland was a pioneer in the field of occupational & environmental medicine, a longtime member and fellow of the AOCOPM.
+The W. Kenneth Riland Memorial Lecture and medal presentation is a key feature at the annual mid-year conference of the American Osteopathic College of Occupational & Preventive Medicine (AOCOPM).
+Riland was a pioneer in the field of occupational & environmental medicine, a longtime member and fellow of the AOCOPM.
 Established in 1983, this prestigious lecture is presented by an individual, member or nonmember, who has demonstrated a desire to see the practice of occupational & preventive medicine excel for the public good.